 Due to the significance of these features within the landscape they were chosen for detailed analytical field survey, carried out by Archaeological Survey and Investigation.
 This has enhanced the results from the air survey mapping and increased out understanding of the evolution of both the settlements and the larger landscape.

 The images used on this page are copyright English Heritage unless specified otherwise.
-For further details of any photographs or other images and for copies of these, or the plans and reports related to the project please contact the NMR English Heritage's public archive.
+For further details of any photographs or other images and for copies of these, or the plans and reports related to the project please contact the English Heritage archive.

 For further information on a project or any other aspect of the work of the Aerial Survey team please contact us via email using the link above.